Alternate Jake Hunter: Daedalus The Awakening of Golden Jazz: Release and reception

 Daedalus The Awakening of Golden Jazz was released in Japan for PlayStation 4, Nintendo Switch, and PC on December 13, 2018.
-An English-language version with Japanese voice-acting was released by Arc System Works on May 16, 2019 for PlayStation 4, Nintendo Switch, and through Steam.
+An English-language version with Japanese voice-acting was released by Arc System Works on May 16, 2019, for PlayStation 4, Nintendo Switch, and through Steam.

-In a review from IGNs Japanese site, the reviewer said that the game was only impressive at the beginning and that often you saw characters from a distance, meaning they lacked emotional expression without the ability to see close-ups, and that the visuals of said characters were lackluster.
-It was also said that both the main story and the flavor text between interactions was bland.
+In a review from IGNs Japanese site, the reviewer said that the game was only impressive at the beginning and that often characters were seen from a distance, meaning they lacked emotional expression without the ability to see close-ups, and that the visuals of said characters were lackluster.
+It was also said that both the main story and the flavor text between interactions were bland.